pemcg/mastering-automation-addendum-for-cloudforms-4.6/updates.md

 # Updates

-This section decsribes some of the updated functionality to Automate features in CloudForms 4.5 & 4.6 (ManageIQ *Fine* & *Gaprindashvili*)
+This section describes some of the updates to existing Automate features in CloudForms 4.5 & 4.6 (ManageIQ *Fine* & *Gaprindashvili*).

+The section contains 5 chapters:

+* New Service Dialog Editor
+* New Custom Button Functionality
+* Ansible Tower Provider Updates
+* Notifications
+* Miscellaneous Updates